darioielardi/twirk/docs/best_practices.md

 option go_package = "<service>";
 ```

-## Specifying protoc version and using retool for protoc-gen-go and protoc-gen-twirp
+## Specifying protoc version and using retool for protoc-gen-go and protoc-gen-twirk

 Code generation depends on `protoc` and its plugins `protoc-gen-go` and
-`protoc-gen-twirp`.
+`protoc-gen-twirk`.
 Having different versions may cause problems.

 Make sure to specify the required `protoc` version in your README or
 CONTRIBUTING file.